vusec/deltapointers/README.md

 Building/running benchmarks and dependencies is done with `setup.py` which knows about dependencies and build scripts.
 The following command builds all dependencies, the Delta Pointers passes and runtime, and some small test programs.
-It then runs the runs the test programs, both without (the `clang-lto` baseline instance) and with our instrumentation (the `deltatags` instance):
+It then runs the test programs, both without (the `clang-lto` baseline instance) and with our instrumentation (the `deltatags` instance):

   $ ./setup.py run --build deltatags-test clang-lto deltatags